speechbrain/benchmarks/benchmarks/SSL_benchmark/README.md

 | Data2vec Base                   |    93.8M   |             5.85            |    40.53    |  77.49 |  75.26  |    3.75    |         72         |              73.4             |
 | Data2vec Large                  |   314.3M   |             3.43            |    25.26    |  69.09 |  63.31  |    2.67    |        71.3        |              79.9             |

 All the experiments presented in this work, including these with large SSL encoders such as Data2Vec Large should be able to run on a 32Gb V100 GPU with the batch sizes provided in the yaml files.
 These batch sizes may be increased for faster training with smaller "Base" SSL encoders.
 The next table provides estimates of training time for every couple (task, probing head) present in the paper, using Data2vec Large as the SSL encoder.
-For more details, we provide also the logs of experiments done with Data2Vec Base :
+For more details, we provide also the logs (and checkpoints!) of experiments done with Data2Vec Base and Large versions :

 |                   Task                   | First Probing Head - Training Duration | Second Probing Head - Training Duration |                            Data2Vec Base Logs                            | Data2Vec Large Logs                                                      |
 |:----------------------------------------:|:--------------------------------------:|:---------------------------------------:|:------------------------------------------------------------------------:|--------------------------------------------------------------------------|